microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 then we determine if the decl is a cbuffer or tbuffer decl.
 If so, we know the decl is a `resource` and can infer the resource class (`cbv` or `srv` respectively).
 Otherwise, check to see if the ResourceAttr attribute is present.
-If it is, the `resource` flag can be set, and the corresponding resouce class flag will be set.
+If it is, the `resource` flag can be set, and the corresponding resource class flag will be set.
 Otherwise, the `other` flag is set.

 If the decl is implicit but not intangible, then check if the decl is a vector, matrix, or otherwise numeric type,